stargatedaw/stargate/docs/troubleshooting/linux_install.md

 chmod +x StargateDAW*.AppImage
 ```

-### EL8 variants: Unable to find shared libraries, window does not start
+### EL8 variants: AppImage Unable to find shared libraries, window does not start
 This has been seen as a result of selinux in RHEL8 and it's clones.
 The
 `LD_LIBRARY_PATH` environment variable is being stripped away by SELinux.
 Given that AppImage relies on `LD_LIBRARY_PATH` to find it's libraries, it is